dirx/fxhash-creations/README.md

 The animation itself is 32 frames long and stops abruptly.
 It consists of 3 layers.
 The first layer moves the objects around the center and draws the animated objects displacing vertex positions and textures coordinates based on modulated sinus waves.
-Textures are additionally dithered based on a randomized fake 6x6 bayer matrix.
+Textures are additionally dithered based on a randomized fake 6x6 bayer dither matrix.

 The second layer uses the first one and a double buffer to capture the motion blur based on a depth mask.